 Gram-Negative Bacteria in Indoor Environments

 The designation of a bacterium as “Gram-negative” is based on the reaction of the organism in the Gram stain test.
-This test quickly classifies bacteria into two major groups based on the structure of their cell walls.
+This test quickly classifies bacteria into two major groups, Gram-positive and Gram-negative, based on the structure of their cell walls.

 The cell walls of Gram-negative bacteria consist of an outer membrane and a thin peptidoglycan layer.
-This cell wall cannot retain the crystal violet (blue/purple), but is stained with the counterstain, sadarnin (red).
+This cell wall cannot retain the crystal violet (blue/purple) stain, but is stained with the counterstain, safranin (red).
+Gram-positive organisms, on the other hand, possess a thick peptidoglycan layer.
 This difference in cell wall structure translates into differences in how these two groups of organisms behave in the environment.
 Gram-negative organisms tend to be more vulnerable to drying due to their thinner cell wall, but less susceptible to cleaning agents as they possess an outer membrane that acts as a barrier to the uptake of sanitizers and disinfectants.

 The concentrations of Gram-negative bacteria in indoor environments depend on a number of factors.
 These include the ventilation rate of the space, the presence of animals, and the presence of standing water or sewage.